ChrisVilches/freedxm/README.md

 # Freedxm

-Freedom for Linux.
+Freedom port for Linux.
 Block Websites, Apps, and the Internet.

 ## What is Freedom?